ljeanner/azure-ipaas-workshop/docs/workshop.md

 We need to transform the initial message to a simplified JSON schema that is expected by the target system.
 By consolidating passenger names into a list and focusing on key flight and payment details, we make the data more compact and easier for the target system to process.

-This is the message JSON format sent by the source system:
+This is the message in JSON format sent by the source system:

 ```json
 {